animesh41/ocvs/nsxt-publicdns.md

 For the below configuration and example, we will use the well-known Google DNS Server ip :8.8.8.8.
 We will be configuring DNS forwarding on NSX-T to allow SDDC VMs to forward their DNS queries to Google DNS servers

-Login to the vCenter and setup a test VM.
-In this example, we are using Ubuntu 20.04 and is attached to an Overlay NSX-T network.
+1. Login to the vCenter and setup a test VM.
+In this example, we are using Ubuntu 20.04 attached to an Overlay NSX-T network.

 <img width="776" alt="image" src="https://user-images.githubusercontent.com/12230297/162179421-7bc034b2-a8de-46f6-9453-ef20cc8d8334.png">

 ## Configure a Public DNS Zone with the Public DNS Server IP

-1. Under DNS Zones, create a new DNS Zone as Public and set the Public DNS server , in this case 8.8.8.8.
+2. Under NSX-T Networking > DNS Zones, create a new DNS Zone as Public and set the Public DNS server IP , in this case 8.8.8.8.

 <img width="865" alt="image" src="https://user-images.githubusercontent.com/12230297/162179599-ab0e1ade-cc80-402e-923f-0bd59abbe597.png">

-2. Under DNS Services, add the DNS Service IP (192.168.30.254) and attach to Tier1 Gateway.
+3. Under DNS Services, add the DNS Service IP (192.168.30.254) and attach to Tier1 Gateway.
 Use the DNS zone created in previous step as the Default DNS zone.

 <img width="863" alt="image" src="https://user-images.githubusercontent.com/12230297/162179654-38082cf2-b82a-4818-aec7-479ab603273f.png">

 ## Configure NSX-T Overlay Segment and DHCP Configuration

-3. Create a new Overlay Segment on NSX-T and configure DNS by adding the DNS service IP.
+4. Create a new Overlay Segment on NSX-T and configure DNS by adding the DNS service IP.
 The VMs or Clients attached to this segment will use the DNS service IP as the endpoint.
-Use the edit DHCP config
+Use the edit DHCP config, to configure the same.
+We are using DHCP for this example.

 <img width="866" alt="image" src="https://user-images.githubusercontent.com/12230297/162179709-1133797d-0b15-42cb-bfc3-f662dad13b36.png">

 <img width="868" alt="image" src="https://user-images.githubusercontent.com/12230297/162179766-782ff9c4-d2a6-48ad-99a8-7686a5488221.png">

-4. Validate that the settings have taken effect on the Ubuntu machine.
-If the machine is already powered on, a reboot may be required.
+5. Validate that the settings have taken effect on the Ubuntu machine, used for this example

 <img width="694" alt="image" src="https://user-images.githubusercontent.com/12230297/162179821-34a9a558-7eca-45eb-a62d-01d1b2e35dee.png">

 ## Configure NSX-T NAT Rules

-5. Next, configure NSX-T NAT rule to allow SDDC VMs to access external networks or public networks.
-Here, we are doing SNAT for the Segment network 192.168.20.0/24 to NSX-T HA VIP IP
+6. Next, configure NSX-T NAT rule to allow SDDC VMs to access external networks or public networks.
+Here, we are doing SNAT for the Segment network 192.168.20.0/24 to NSX-T HA VIP IP (Please chec the HA VIP in your deployed SDDC)

 <img width="864" alt="image" src="https://user-images.githubusercontent.com/12230297/162179898-b78b59df-aec8-46c3-888a-0e24f46c74a5.png">

-6. Similarly, as the DNS Service IP is altogether a different IP for it to forward requests to 8.8.8.8, a separate NAT rule must be written.
-Here, we are writing a SNAT rule for 192.168.30.254/32 IP
+7. Similarly, as the DNS Service IP is altogether a different IP from the overlay segment range, in order for the forwarded requests to reach 8.8.8.8, a separate NAT rule must be written.
+Here, we are writing a SNAT rule specifically for 192.168.30.254/32 IP.

 <img width="866" alt="image" src="https://user-images.githubusercontent.com/12230297/162179975-17312f8e-e2f2-4ab7-b2c1-678308fb4e91.png">

 ## Edit VCN Configuration

-8. Now, that the configuration is complete from NSX-T end, for the DNS query response to reach back to the SDDC VMs, a return route is required on the VCN NSX Edge Uplink1 route tables for the segments and the DNS service IP.
+8. Now, that the configuration is complete from NSX-T end, for the DNS query response to reach back to the SDDC VMs, a return route is required on the VCN NSX Edge Uplink1 route tables for the NSX-T overlay segments and the DNS service IP.
+Add the below route tables.

 <img width="871" alt="image" src="https://user-images.githubusercontent.com/12230297/162180029-ac64a9a5-2cb4-4cb2-a575-20320a59b588.png">